wp-plugins/x-forms-express/readme.txt

 ###Upgrade to the Pro version
-We offer a lot in this version and you may be happy with just that...But you mis out on so much more from this plugin that comes at a very low cost.
+We offer a lot in this version and you may be happy with just that...But you miss out on so much more from this plugin that comes at a very low cost.
-*[Upgrade to the full version](http://codecanyon.net/item/x-forms-wordpress-form-creator-plugin/5214711?ref=Basix)* and get the full monty!
-As a buyer you will recieve excellent proffesional support!
+*[Upgrade to the full version](http://codecanyon.net/item/x-forms-wordpress-form-creator-plugin/5214711?ref=Basix)* and get the full Monty!
+As a buyer you will receive excellent professional support!

 == Installation ==